ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/kinesis.md

 If you have specific low-latency requirements, please [contact us](https://clickhouse.com/company/contact?loc=clickpipes).

 ### Scaling
 ClickPipes for Kinesis is designed to scale horizontally.
-By default, we create 2 consumers.
-This can be increased by [contacting us](https://clickhouse.com/company/contact?loc=clickpipes).
+By default, we create 1 consumer.
+This can be changed with the scaling controls in the ClickPipe details view.

 ## Authentication